ga4gh-duri/ga4gh-duri.github.io/researcher_ids/README.md

 ## Why so many expiry timestamps?

-OIDC tokens have an "exp" standard claim to represent when the token expires.
-The Passport in an OIDC token and has an "exp" claim to indicate when it expires.
+Access tokens have an "exp" standard claim to represent when the token expires.
+The Passport in an access token and has an "exp" claim to indicate when it expires.
 This is separate from the expiry time of Passport Visas themselves, which each have an "exp" claim for when that Passport Visa expires.
 These different types of expiry timestamps serve different purposes:

 - The Passport "exp" timestamp is the overall Passport token's lifetime.
 Passport Clearinghouses should reject such tokens outright and not look at any other contents once a token has expired.
 - The Passport Visa "exp" timestamp allows each claim to represent when the Passport Assertion Source needs a Passport Clearinghouse to no longer permit access.